FAB1150/ESP32_fan_control/README.md

 * The pull-down resistor (connected to the green wire) isn't strictly necessary, but if you don't use it some fans might misbehave
 * The 100KΩ resistor goes between 3V and the thermistor, as in this image:
 ![thermistor][img2]
+* You need to set up the voltage regulator for 5V.
+To do this, cut the little trace over the ADJ pad with an xacto knife (circled in the image), and bridge the two pads for 5V.
+![voltage regulator][img3]

 ## Setup the code
 \#todo